Klasmart-Engineering/klasmart-live-frontend/README.md

 ## Prerequisites

-Follow the steps described fo the desired platform to ensure all prerequisites is installed on the developer machine for each platform.
+Follow the steps described for the desired platform to ensure all prerequisites are installed on the developer machine for each platform.

 ### Android